JeremS/cljss-core/README.md

 FIXME

 ## Todo
- - remove the special case of descendant type of selectors
-  - it provides allows for a uniform simplfication of combined selectors (think combination of the selectors inside c-> for instance which is not currently done during simplification of this kind of combinators)

  - potemkin to create the api in cljss.core
   - default decorator : chaining of decorator used in precompilation
   - compilation -> some kind of css macro that compiles rules